 Your paper must be fully documented in the format of the CHICAGO MANUAL OF STYLE (CMOS), and must include both endnotes AND bibliography.
 (Parenthetical citations are NOT acceptable.)
 College-level writing, using correct grammar, spelling, and punctuation, also is required.
 For guidelines on paper-writing and CMOS documentation, see my brief guide, “Documenting Your History Paper” (https://sites.uwm.edu/carlin/documenting-your-history-paper/), or consult any of the other online style and documentation guides listed on my homepage, at:

-The paper is due in class on Tuesday, 2 April 2019.
-You must hand it in on paper; please staple it or use some other sturdy fastener, not a paperclip.
-You may not submit your paper via e-mail or fax.
+The paper is due in CANVAS on Tuesday, 31 March 2020, by 11:50 PM.
 No extensions will be allowed on the paper except in the case of major illness or emergency; it is your responsibility to contact me immediately in such a case.